Nucs (Nucleus Hives)

 Nucs, or Nucleus Hives, are small honey bee colonies created from larger colonies.
 The term refers both to the smaller size box and the colony of honeybees within it.
 The name is derived from the fact that a nuc hive is a complete colony centered around a queen – the nucleus of the honey bee colony.

-(We are able to offer limited quantities of Nucs for 2017 priced at a reasonable $160)
+We are able to offer limited quantities of Nucs for 2018 priced at a very reasonable $165

 Don and Jean Lam have been keeping bees for nearly 25 years.
 They provide pollination services and produce honey, and frequently host field trips to their apiaries.
 Don teaches local and state beekeeping classes and gives presentations to community groups.